Citic to Pass Control of McDonald's China to Unit Citic Capital

 / SOURCE: Yicai

-Citic Capital's private equity arm Trustar Capital will buy Citic's last 19.2 percent stake in Fast Food Holdings for USD430.3 million, thus receiving a 10 percent stake in Grand Foods Holdings, Citic and Citic Capital announced yesterday.
-Fast Food Holdings holds a 52 percent stake in McDonald’s China’s operator Grand Foods Holdings.
+Citic Capital's private equity unit Trustar Capital will buy Citic's 19.2 percent stake in Fast Food Holdings for USD430.3 million, thereby gaining 10 percent of Grand Foods Holdings, the operator of McDonald’s China, state-owned Citic and Citic Capital announced yesterday.
+Fast Food owns 52 percent of Grand Foods.

-"As the controlling shareholder of McDonald's China, we are committed to elevating McDonald's China to new heights and achieving our goal of opening over 10,000 stores," Citic Capital said in its statement yesterday, citing Zhang Yicheng, Citic Capital's chairman and chief executive officer and McDonald's China's chairman.
+“As the controlling shareholder of McDonald's China, we are committed to elevating McDonald's China to new heights and achieving our goal of opening over 10,000 stores,” Zhang added.

-In early 2020, Citic indirectly transferred a 22 percent stake in Grand Foods Holdings to Citic Capital by selling an about 42 percent stake in Fast Food Holdings for USD533 million.
-Citic's stake in Fast Food Holdings fell to 19.2 percent.
+In early 2020, Citic indirectly transferred a 22 percent stake in Grand Foods to Citic Capital by selling about 42 percent of Fast Food for USD533 million, with Citic’s stake falling to 19.2 percent.

 “Since 2017, McDonald's China has experienced rapid expansion and robust development, marking a significant milestone for us,” Citic Capital pointed out.
 “Driven by strong optimism about the growth prospects of the Chinese economy and consumer market, as well as the development potential of McDonald's China, the Citic Capital consortium has increased its investment."

-Editor: Futura Costaglione
+Editor: Futura Constaglione

 Follow Yicai Global on